ShadyHipster/ShadyHipster/README.md

 Software Developer
 ------------------

-Software developer student with 3+ years of coding experiance, passionate about building smart, efficient solutions.
+Working student with 3+ years of coding experiance, passionate about building smart, efficient solutions.
 Always exploring the intersection of code and creativity to push the boundaries of innovation.

 * 🌍  I'm based in Fort Lauderdale, Florida
 * ✉️  You can contact me at [jakeparis175@gmail.com](mailto:jakeparis175@gmail.com)